 - Students are users who have the Patron role and no other role.
 Course students are students who access Leganto from a CMS from a specific course and/or reading list; their association with the course is retained by Alma.

 - The creator of a reading list is the list’s first owner.
 A reading list owner can add other users as additional owners or as collaborators.
 Reading list collaborators can perform all the tasks that owners can, except they may not add other users as owners or collaborators and they cannot delete the list.
-New collaborators are assigned the Instructor role, if they do not already have it.
+New collaborators are assigned the Instructor role if they do not already have it.
 The list creator does not have more privileges than any other owner of the list.

-Reading List and Citation Statuses
+Reading List, Citation, and Publication Statuses

 - Being Prepared – The initial status when an instructor creates a list and is preparing it.
 The librarian will not process the list at this stage.